-During this 3 month rotation the intern will be serving patients and families on the child and adolescent inpatient psychiatry units (BH07B and BH8A).
+During this rotation the intern will be serving patients and families on the child and adolescent inpatient psychiatry units (BH07B and BH8A).
 This rotation provides training in empirically-supported assessment and treatment of severe mood, anxiety, behavioral, and co-morbid conditions in an inpatient setting.
 The intern will be integrated into a multi-disciplinary team that is comprised of psychology, psychiatry, nursing, nurse practitioners, BH clinicians, Milieu staff, OT, and TR.

 - The intern will participate in interdisciplinary rounds and case conferences 3 days a week.
-(1.5-2 hrs daily) - The intern will have opportunities to co-facilitate inpatient DBT skills groups that are offered daily on the inpatient unit.
-(1 hrs daily) - They may also have opportunities to collaborate on conducting initial behavioral chain analysis that will then be used to develop the selection of specific CBT and/or DBT skills to deliver in short-term individualized treatment on the inpatient unit. (average of 2-3 hrs weekly) - They will have opportunities to provide individual consults with adolescents and children on the unit, to facilitate progress towards hospitalization goals. (average of 2 patients a day) - They will co-facilitate parent educations groups with a licensed psychologist and/or fellow.
-(2 hours weekly)
+(1.5-2 hours daily) - The intern will have opportunities to co-facilitate inpatient DBT skills groups that are offered daily on the inpatient unit.
+(1 hours daily) - They may also have opportunities to collaborate on conducting initial behavioral chain analysis that will then be used to develop the selection of specific CBT and/or DBT skills to deliver in short-term individualized treatment on the inpatient unit.
+(Average of 2-3 hours weekly) - They will have opportunities to provide individual consults with adolescents and children on the unit, to facilitate progress towards hospitalization goals.
+(Average of 2 patients a day)